Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 are not managed by the LUMI User Support Team.
 They have to be updated by the organisation who provides them and LUST cannot tell when they will do that.

-Expect that modules my not function anymore or become unavailable for a while while updates are being made.
+Expect that modules may not function anymore or become unavailable for a while while updates are being made.
 If the package has an equivalent in the LUST-provided LUMI software stack and a new user-installable EasyBuild recipe is ready already (see the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/)